eficode-academy/rf-advanced-web-katas/exercises/03-xpath-intro.md

 ## Introduction

 When web development is done in a way that includes plans for test automation, the creation of automated tests is easy.
-This is not always happening, and the result is that web UI elements have no `id` attribute.
+This is not always the case, and the result is that web UI elements have no `id` attribute.
 Aside from unique `id`s, we could use other attributes like name, and class, or CSS paths.
 When even those are not enough, you can still use XPaths.